GLEIF-IT/vlei-qvi/docs/rotating-group-aid.md

 the external and internal AIDs respectively.

-After you accept the event you should leave this script running as you wait for all other participants to join the group and sign the inception event.
+After you accept the event you should leave this script running as you wait for all other participants to join the group and sign the rotation event.
 Upon completion, your output will update to the following:

 ```bash
 $ ./scripts/multisig-join.sh